Amir7RN/RaspberryPi-EtherCAT-Slave/IMUDATA_SPI_EtherCatSlave/Readme.md

 #endif```

-add the created header to main.c file which is needed for trasmitting data using spi:
+add the created header to main.c file which is needed for transmitting data using spi:
-Directory: IMUDATA_SPI_EtherCatSlave/applications/raspberry_lan9252demo/main.c
+Check directory IMUDATA_SPI_EtherCatSlave/applications/raspberry_lan9252demo/main.c for comments and details

 ```#include "getSensorData.h"```